juhkarhu/cybersecurityproject/README.md

 ## Flaw 3: [Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)

-Same category as in Flaw 1, but slightly different mechanism in play.
+Same category as in Flaw 2, but a different mechanism in play.
 The weakness in question is [Cross-Site Request Forgery](https://cwe.mitre.org/data/definitions/352.html).
 Due to a overlook by the developers, they left a '@csrf_exempt' decorator in the views.py above the 'register_view' method.
 To add insult to injury, they also forgot to add {% csrf_token %} in the register.html form.

 Luckily these are easy enough fixes.